How to Check if a Date is More or Less Than a Month Ago with PHP

 The Wrong Approach

 As I said, there are many ways to go in the wrong direction.
-One of
+One ofthem is to subtract 30 days from current date.
+This is completely wrong,

 because not every month has 30 days.
 Here, some developers will begin